anerud/FriendsRecommend/readme.md

-FriendsRecommend
+FriendsRecommend (In progress)
 ================

-A repo for collecting data and creating a recommender system
+A repo for collecting data and creating a recommender system (still at a very early stage, not much to run at the moment).

 To run: